s-ayasoliman-eng/ExpenseTracker-GUI/README.md

-# ExpenseTracker-GUI
+# Expense Tracker GUI Application

-A simple and user-friendly desktop application built using Python to track, manage, and visualize daily expenses.
+A simple desktop application built using Python and Tkinter to help users track, manage, and visualize their daily expenses.

 ---

-##  Project Overview
+## About the Project

+This application allows users to record their expenses and stores them in a CSV file.
+It also provides summary statistics and visual charts to analyze spending habits.

-This project allows users to:
+This project was built to practice:
-- Add daily expenses with date, category, amount, and description
+- GUI development using Tkinter
-- Store data in a CSV file
+- Data handling with CSV files
-- View total expenses and category-wise breakdown
+- Data analysis using Pandas
-- Visualize spending patterns using charts
+- Data visualization using Matplotlib

 ---

 ## Features

--  Add new expenses easily through a GUI
+- Add new expenses (date, category, amount, description)
+- Store data in a CSV file
--  View summary of total spending
+- View total expenses
--  Category-based expense analysis
+- Category-wise expense summary
--  Visual charts using Matplotlib
--  Persistent storage using CSV file
+- Visualize expenses using bar charts
+- Simple and interactive GUI

 ---

 ## Technologies Used

 - Python
-- Tkinter (GUI)
+- Tkinter
-- Pandas (Data handling)
+- Pandas
-- Matplotlib (Visualization)
+- Matplotlib

 ---

-## 📁 Project Structure
+## Project Structure

+expense_gui/

+- app.py            -> Main application file
+- expenses.csv      -> Data storage file
+- README.md         -> Project documentation

+---

+## How to Run

+1. Install required libraries:

+pip install pandas matplotlib

+2. Run the application:

+python app.py

+---

+## How It Works

+- User enters expense details in the GUI
+- Data is saved into a CSV file
+- Pandas processes and summarizes data
+- Matplotlib generates charts for visualization

+---

+## Screenshot

+Add a screenshot of your application here

+---

+## Skills Demonstrated

+- Python programming
+- GUI development
+- Data processing
+- Data visualization
+- Building a complete mini project

+---

+## Developed by

+Aya Ali
+Computer Science / Data Science Student